REGnosys/rune-docs/website/drr-site/resources/glossary.md

 **Rosetta** – REGnosys’s proprietary platform used as an execution engine for DRR.

 **Rune DSL** – The domain-specific language built on Java that DRR uses for its logic.

+**standard** – An external technical specification that defines how a report must be formatted or structured.

 **TR** – trade repository